Welcome! My name is Andy Li, second-year PhD student in Finance at

 Work in progress, joint with Annick van Ool (Dutch Central Bank)

-We document a global surge (n = 478) in protests against banks for environmental causes.
+We document a global surge (n=478) in protests against banks for environmental causes.
 These protests increasingly express both climate and biodiversity concerns.
-This paper aims to study their impacts on banks along three dimensions.
-First, we analyze the short-run effects on banks’ stock prices through an event study and regression analysis.
-Second, we investigate the medium-run effects on banks’ environmental policy by training state-of-the-art language models suitable for the analysis of biodiversity and climate issues.
-Third, we explore the long-term impacts on banks’ lending practices using confidential loan-level data for all banks operating in the Euro Area.
+This paper aims to study their impact on banks along three dimensions.
+In the short-run, we show that these protests, on average, do not have significant effects on banks’ stock prices.
+Next, we investigate the medium-run effects on banks’ environmental policy communicated in their annual reports using ChatGPT [The results for this part are forthcoming].
+Third, we explore the long-term impacts on banks' lending practices using confidential loan-level data for all banks operating in the Euro Area.
+Our results show that these protests have no significant effect on banks' lending.
 To our knowledge, this is the first systematic study of protests targeting financial institutions.
-Studying a large number of targeted protests enables us to assess their impacts at a granular level.
-Overall, we highlight the interconnectedness between climate and biodiversity issues and the real effects of civil disobedience on banks.
+Overall, the real effects of civil disobedience on banks appear to be limited.

 Education